gillianwenhold/tn_congress/README.md

     $ cd downloads/tn_congress

-To start the program, type the following command:
+**To start the program,** first install the dependencies by typing the following command in the terminal:

+    $ bundle install

+Then type the following command to run the program:

     $ ./bin/tn_congress